Bolivia–Israel relations: 2019: Bolivia restores relations with Israel

 On 28 November 2019, Bolivian Foreign Minister Karen Longaric announced the country's intention to resume diplomatic relations with Israel.
 The Israeli Foreign Ministry Israel Katz welcomed the decision.
 This move came after Morales' resignation from the presidency, as he demonstrated pro-Iranian and anti-American positions, distancing himself from the Western world since taking office, after receiving political asylum in Mexico following widespread protests against his government, breaking into his home, and placing a bounty on his head.
 It also renewed the visa waiver for Israelis touring Bolivia.

 On 4 February 2020, for the first time in a decade, a delegation from the Israeli Foreign Ministry met with Bolivian President Jeanine Áñez, Foreign Minister Karen Longaric, cabinet members, and legislators in the capital La Paz.

 2023: Bolivia severs relations with Israel

 Following the 31 October 2023 attack on Jabalia during the Gaza war, the Bolivian government announced that it was severing diplomatic ties with Israel.
 Foreign Minister Freddy Mamani called Israel's response "disproportionate" and President Luis Arce described the actions as "war crimes", with the Bolivians calling for an immediate ceasefire.

 2025: Bolivia restores relations with Israel

-Following Rodrigo Paz Pereira's win in the 2025 Bolivian presidential election, he held a phone conversation with Israeli foreign minister Gideon Sa'ar, who stated his plans to reestablish relations between Bolivia and Israel.
+Following Rodrigo Paz's win in the 2025 Bolivian presidential election, he held a phone conversation with Israeli foreign minister Gideon Sa'ar, who stated his plans to reestablish relations between Bolivia and Israel.
 Sa'ar later announced his plans to send an Israeli representative to Paz Pereira's inauguration.
+Relations were re-established on 10 December 2025 following Paz's inauguration as president on November of that year.
+On April 2026, Bolivia withdrew from the Hague Group, and Israeli ambassador to Bolivia Gali Dagan showed his credentials to the Bolivian government.

+The government of Paz announced in December 2025 that Israeli nationals could travel to Bolivia without visa.

+In September 2026, Bolivian President Rodrigo Paz Pereira met Israeli Prime Minister Benjamin Netanyahu together with leaders from several Latin American countries at the United Nations General Assembly in New York.